-Classes are held on the Washington University School of Medicine campus making this program convenient for working adults in late afternoon or early evening to accommodate graduate students in other programs and working adults.
+Classes are held at the Washington University School of Medicine campus making this program convenient for working adults in the late afternoon or early evening to accommodate graduate students in other programs and working adults.

 Core Courses for the Health Behavior Graduate Certificate:

 - Project Management in Clinical and Community Settings (M88-508, 3 credits)

 - Health Behavior Theory (M88-514, 3 credits)

 - Health Education: Methods, Planning and Evaluation (M88-536, 3 credits)

 - Evaluation of Health Services Programs (M88-582, 3 credits)

 Recommended Electives for the Health Behavior Graduate Certificate: